olliw42/mLRS-docu/docs/LUA.md

 ## BW Lua Script Notes

-The Lua script for radios with a black and white screen is limited in functionality and only allows for 5 parameters to be configured.
-By default, these are BindPhrase, Mode, TxPwr, RxPwr, and RxOutMode.
+The Lua script for radios with a black and white screen also supports editing all parameters.
+But because of screen and memory limitations it looks and behaves slightly differently than the color Lua script.

-If one wants to be able to change a different parameter, the 'custom param list' section in the Lua script can be updated to reference a different parameter.
-The parameter numbers are zero-based and can be determined from the 'Setup parameter list' section located in [setup_list.h](https://github.com/olliw42/mLRS/blob/main/mLRS/Common/setup_list.h).

-For example, if one wanted to replace "Mode" with "RF Band" then 'param_idx_list[1] = 1' needs to be updated to 'param_idx_list[1] = 2'
+The starting page contains [common parameters](PARAMETERS.md#mlrs-documentation-parameters-v1300), status information, and commands such as bind and save.
+Seven additional parameters appear on each subsequent page and page navigation is linear via the "prev" and "next" commands.

+Parameters which are not available are still displayed, but with a "-" character in the value position.
+Parameters which cannot be changed are displayed as normal.
+Unused lines on the last page contain a blank name and a value of ".".
+The cursor can be moved to unavailable or unchangeable parameters and unused lines, but they can not be selected for edit; pressing enter on them will provide haptic feedback to indicate they can't be edited.

+***Note***:  If you receive a "not enough memory" error, you can try reducing the file size by running the code through a Lua minifier tool such as the one [here](https://mothereff.in/lua-minifier) and install the minified version as a workaround.
+Please also report this to the mLRS developers.